bernardtse/uob-data-bootcamp/README.md

 **Overview:**

-This project focuses on analysing historical employee data for Pewlett Hackard, a fictional company, using PostgreSQL.
+This challenge focuses on analysing historical employee data for Pewlett Hackard, a fictional company, using PostgreSQL.
 The primary objectives include designing an Entity Relationship Diagram (ERD), creating a database schema, importing CSV data, and running SQL queries to answer key analytical questions.
 The dataset represents employees, their departments, titles, salaries, and managerial roles during the 1980s and 1990s.

 **URL:** [https://github.com/bernardtse/sql-challenge](https://github.com/bernardtse/sql-challenge)